axelvaldez/radical-companies/_posts/how-to/2022-08-22-small-bites-the-co-ownership-model.markdown

 <h1>Smaller Bites</h1>
  <img
   src="/assets/img/pic-co-ownership-the-big-bite.svg"
   alt="The heading reads Co-Ownership.
-Below it there is one circle labeled 'All of It' with bite marks in their upper-left.
+Below it there is one circle labeled 'All of It' with big bite marks in their upper-left.
 The bite takes out only a small portion of the circle." style="margin-left:10px; float:right; width:30%; ">
  <p>Co-ownership is a big pill to swallow all in one gulp.
 It scares people and they react by accussing it of being utopian (<em>i.e.</em>, &ldquo;It won't work in the real world&rdquo;) or a political scheme (<em>i.e.</em>, &ldquo;The communists tried it, it didn&rsquo;t work&rdquo;).</p>
  <img